 Training can also refer to professional development opportunities within the volunteer program at your association.
 Whether it’s leadership training or learning a new skill, your volunteers may be motivated to give their time to advance their skill set.
 Consider offering professional development sessions to help your volunteers earn continuing education credits.

 It can be a challenge to keep your volunteers engaged outside of their prearranged volunteer hours.
 Some will only participate in their volunteer hours, while others will choose to engage in additional member programming.
-However, giving volunteers a platform to connect, like an online member community, is more likely to keep them naturally engaged.
+By giving volunteers an online community platform, members are more likely to stay engaged.

-To get started, you’ll first need to create a virtual community.
-If your association already has an online member community, consider creating different channels or subgroups for your volunteers to increase engagement.
-Before starting, think through the following important questions:
+If your association already has an online member community, consider creating different channels or subgroups for your volunteers.
+Ask the following questions as you build your online community:

 To foster your online community, consider creating some basic content to get the discussion going.
 From there, your volunteers will take over.